Smissen/py-spy-executable-tutorial/py-spy101/step4.md

 `py-spy dump --pid <PID>`

 We should now see the call stacks.
 This can be very useful if you're executing over multiple threads.
-It also tells us that the process we dumped is (active+gil) which means it is the active process (because we're only running 1 thread) and that it has the gil (Global Interpreter Lock).
+It also tells us that the process we dumped has a thread which is (active+gil) which means it is the active thread (because we're only running 1 thread) and that it has the gil (Global Interpreter Lock).